- About Our El Dorado Hills Office

 - Braces 101

-Welcome to Make a Smile El Dorado Hills Orthodontics
+Welcome to Make a Smile Orthodontic in El Dorado Hills!

-At Make a Smile El Dorado Hills Orthodontics office, your child’s smile is in great hands!
-Our friendly and knowledgeable staff work with both children and parents to ensure GREAT orthodontic service.
-We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized, friendly service and state of the art orthodontic facility and treatment plans.
-We offer both interceptive and preventative orthodontics, tailoring treatments to suit your individual growing child’s needs.
+At the Make a Smile El Dorado Hills Dentistry and Orthodontics office, your child’s smile is in great hands!
+Our friendly orthodontist and knowledgeable staff work with both children and parents to ensure GREAT care and service.
+We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized, friendly service and state of the art facility and care plans.
+We offer both interceptive and preventive care orthodontics, tailoring oral treatments to suit your individual growing child’s health needs.

-Many adults never received orthodontic treatment as a child.
+Many adults never received orthodontic procedures as a child.
 Others have seen their previously straight teeth relapse over time.
-Whatever the reason, orthodontic treatment can be successful at any age.
-One out of every five patients in orthodontic treatment is over the age of 21.
-The advancements of orthodontic treatment has given orthodontists new techniques and appliances that allow for a quicker, more comfortable treatment plan for adolescents and adults.
+Whatever the reason, treatment can be successful at any age.
+One out of every five patients in treatment is over the age of 21.
+The advancements of dentistry care treatment has given orthodontists new techniques and appliances that allow for a quicker, more comfortable oral treatment plan for adolescents and adults.
 Adults are excited about the clear aligners and clear brackets.
-These alternatives give patients the opportunity to choose which orthodontic option will fit their lifestyle best.
+These alternatives give patients the opportunity to choose which option will fit their lifestyle best.